 17. The Council's Internal Audit service undertakes an annual review of the controls in place to support the central co-ordination of the setting and monitoring of the Council's budget.
-The most recent review, reported in 2019, gave substantial assurance; the 2020 review is ongoing.
+The most recent review, reported in 2019, gave substantial assurance; there is a planned review for 2020 which will incorporate budget setting and monitoring against the covid-19 implications.